rawanm111/Virtual-Clinic-and-Pharmacy/README.md

 ## Build Status 🔨

 * The project is currently in development.
-*   The admin need some imbrovements
+*   The admin need some imbrovements.
 *   Course Page and API' needs Pagagination.
 *   The Unit tests needs modifications.
 *   A CI/CD pipeline needs to be migrated to Jenkins.